-Recently we dove into the best shampoos for every hair type — but if you want to get the most out of your wash, it’s a good idea to follow that shampoo with conditioner, of course.
-“It’s very similar to skin care,” says Brooke Jordan, co-owner and master stylist at the Bird House in Gowanus.
+Recently I dove into the best shampoos for every hair type.
+And since a great shampoo is only as good as the conditioner you pair it with, I’m sorting through the best-of-the-best conditioners to help with everything from taming frizz to repairing heat damage.
+“It’s very similar to skin care,” says Brooke Jordan, co-owner and master stylist at the Bird House salon in Gowanus.
 “You don’t want to wash without also moisturizing, unless you’re insanely oily.
 You want to give equal attention to moisture as you do to washing.”
-Advice on the application of conditioner will vary depending on your hair type — some stylists will tell those with thin hair to stick to a dime-size-amount applied just on the ends, while Jordan prefers to “really goop it on,” adding that, “I think people don’t use enough conditioner.”
-And so, while you’ll probably want to take advice on the amount of conditioner you should use from those who know your head best, as far as what brands you should buy in the first place — to help with everything from taming frizz to repairing heat damage — our panel of hairstylists and salon owners have you covered.
-Read on for their go-to conditioners for hair of all kinds, including some worthy of really gooping on.
+Advice on the application of conditioner will vary depending on your hair type — some stylists will tell those with thin hair to stick to a dime-size amount applied just on the ends, while Jordan prefers to “really goop it on,” adding that, “I think people don’t use enough conditioner.”
+And while you’ll probably want to take advice on the amount of conditioner you should use from those who know your head best, our panel of hairstylists and salon owners have recommendations for which brands to look out for.
+Read on for their favorite conditioners for hair of all kinds, including some worthy of really gooping on.

 Best conditioner for normal hair

 For those looking for something that will soften hair without weighing it down, Jordan suggests Sachajuan’s Normal Hair Conditioner.
-“It’s going to give your standard level of moisture — not particularly for dry hair, or particularly for super-damaged hair,” but for normal hair types, “it’ll be just moisturizing enough and not overly moisturizing,” she says.
-The product’s moisturizing properties in part come from the brand’s “Ocean Silk Technology,” which Jordan tells us is derived from sea algae and used in all of the brand’s products.
+“It’s going to give your standard level of moisture, which might not be enough for dry hair or super-damaged hair,” but for normal hair types, “it’ll be just moisturizing enough and not overly moisturizing,” she says.
+The product’s moisturizing properties in part come from sea algae, which is used in all of the brand’s products.
 “It’s supposed to be incredibly moisturizing without being heavy at all, and we find that to be true.”
-(According to Sachajuan, “Ocean Silk” refers to Rhodophycea and Chondrus crispus extracts, which are harvested from algae in the ocean and can be used for strengthening hair and protecting it from damage.)
+According to Sachajuan, it also includes Rhodophycea and Chondrus crispus extracts, which are harvested from algae in the ocean and can be used for strengthening hair and protecting it from damage.